Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

     enabled: false
 ```

-> **Note**: The number of store gateway pods that will be started is derived from `store_gateway.replicas`.
+> **Note**: The number of store-gateway pods that will be started is derived from `store_gateway.replicas`.
 Each zone will start `store_gateway.replicas / number of zones` pods, rounded up to the nearest integer value.
-For example if you have 3 zones, then `store_gateway.replicas=3` will yield 1 store gateway per zone, but `store_gateway.replicas=4` will yield 2 per zone, 6 in total.
+For example if you have 3 zones, then `store_gateway.replicas=3` will yield 1 store-gateway per zone, but `store_gateway.replicas=4` will yield 2 per zone, 6 in total.

-### Decide which migration path to take for store gateways
+### Decide which migration path to take for store-gateways

 There are two ways to do the migration:

 1. With downtime.
-In this [procedure](#migrate-store-gateways-with-downtime) ingress is stopped to the cluster while store gateways are migrated.
+In this [procedure](#migrate-store-gateways-with-downtime) ingress is stopped to the cluster while store-gateways are migrated.
 This is the quicker and simpler way.
 1. Without downtime.
-This is a multi step [procedure](#migrate-store-gateways-without-downtime) which requires additional hardware resources as the old and new store gateways run in parallel for some time.
+This is a multi step [procedure](#migrate-store-gateways-without-downtime) which requires additional hardware resources as the old and new store-gateways run in parallel for some time.

-### Migrate store gateways with downtime
+### Migrate store-gateways with downtime

 1. Create a new empty YAML file called `migrate.yaml`.